aleksatoroman/RG-Projekat/README.md

 - Press button B to switch between Phong and Blinn-Phong model of lighting
 - Press C to switch between regular shading and skybox shader
 - Press N to switch between normal mapping and regular maping with normals from verteces
+- Press P to turn on/off parallax mapping (only works if normal mapping is on)
+- Press E-Q to change height scale on parralax mapping (only visible if parralax mapping is on)
 - Press escape to exit